dunglas/frankenphp/docs/laravel.md

     }
     ```

-3. Start FrankenPHP from the root directory of your Laravel project: `./frankenphp run`
+3. Start FrankenPHP from the root directory of your Laravel project: `frankenphp run`

 ## Laravel Octane